 Lexham Bible Dictionary

 Septuagint (Lexham English and Swete Greek editions)

 Lexham Textual Notes

 Abbot-Smith Greek Lexicon

 For additional information about Logos 7 academic basic, see the LogosTalk blog.
 To download the package, see the Logos website.
-For other discussion, see also Logos 7 Basic for free and Trial versions of Biblical Studies software.If you've found this content helpful, take a couple seconds to subscribe.
-While you’re at it, think about joining my students and me in our daily Bible readings this term.
-The readings are short enough to complete in Hebrew or Greek to help keep your languages sharp.
-Or of course, you’re welcome to follow along in a translation too.
+For other discussion, see also Logos 7 Basic for free and Trial versions of Biblical Studies software.If you've found this content helpful, take a couple seconds to subscribe to receive all the new free content and resources I release.
+While you're at it, be sure to grab my free e-book on SBL style and summary of open access International Critical Commentary volumes.

 Disclaimer: The views expressed on this site are my own and do not necessarily reflect those of any other person(s) or institution(s).